aleshaleksey/fansys23/08-spell-list.md

 |Material|A tuft of fur, a feather and a few scales|
 |Save|CHA|

-**Description**: Grants the target the ability to communicate with animals within a reasonable range (about 30ft, may be larger or smaller depending on the form of communication).
+**Description**: Grants the target the ability to communicate with beasts within a reasonable range (about 30ft, may be larger or smaller depending on the form of communication).
 The communication can be vocal, tactile, or visual.

-**Upcast (local)**: Add an extra target for every 1MP die above 1 of cost paid.
+**Upcast (local)**: Add an extra target for every 1MP die above 1.

-**Global**: Creates a zone with a 100ft radius where all entities can communicate with animals (CHA save on entry negates).
+**Global**: Creates a zone with a 100ft radius where all entities can communicate with beasts (CHA save on entry negates).
 For every 2MP dice above 2, the duration increases by 1 week.

 ___
 ### Chill Blood